valory-xyz/autonolas-governance/audits/README.md

 An internal audit with a focus on `Update for Community Multisig (CM)` is located in this folder: [internal audit 8](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/internal8).

+An internal audit with a focus on `OptimismMesseger and WormholeMessenger` is located in this folder: [internal audit 9](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/internal9).

 ### External audit
 Following the initial contracts [audit report](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/Valory%20Review%20Final.pdf), the recommendations are addressed here: [feedback](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/Addressing%20Initial%20ApeWorX%20Recommentations.pdf).